 As to the first question, the answer is no. As to the second question, courts set FRAND terms in order to determine whether the exercise of a patent constitutes an abuse of rights.
 As to the third question, courts will grant injunctions based on standard essential patents if they find that the defendant is not willing to obtain a FRAND licence.

 8 Current Developments

-8.1 What have been the significant developments in relation to patents in the last year?
+8.1 What have been the significant developments, including any leading cases, in patent law and practice in your jurisdiction in the last year?